apache/druid/docs/querying/sql.md

 ## Reserved keywords

-There are reserved keywords in Apache Druid which cannot be used unless in queries unless they are quoted.
+There are reserved keywords in Apache Druid.
+To use reserved keywords in queries, enclose them in quote marks.

-Apache Druid inherits all of the reserved keywords from [Apache Calcite](https://calcite.apache.org/docs/) which are [documented here](https://calcite.apache.org/docs/reference.html#keywords).
-In addition to these the following are reserved keywords unique to Apache Druid:
+Apache Druid inherits all of the reserved keywords from [Apache Calcite](https://calcite.apache.org/docs/reference.html#keywords).
+In addition to these the following keywords are unique to Apache Druid:

 * **CLUSTERED**
 * **PARTITIONED**